 Loire Valley Wine Tours: New Video from French Wine Explorers

-Pascale Bernasse | Thursday, Aug 25th 2011
+Pascale Bernasse | Saturday, Feb 25th 2023

 Loire Valley Wine Tours: A Gift for All the Senses

 When visitors to France think of the Loire Valley, the primary images that come to mind are the beautiful, historic chateaux that dot the countryside, including Chambord, Chenonceau, Chaumont, etc. For residents of France, on the other hand, the Loire Valley is a fertile terroir producing great cheeses and of course, great wines.
 Outside of France, the wines of the Loire Valley are unfortunately not very well represented, and only a handful of the many appellations ever make it into wine stores or restaurants.
-Much the pity, since the Loire offers wine lovers not only great wines, but also great value, in a tremendous variety of styles and colors.
+Much the pity, since the Loire offers wine lovers not only great wines but also great value, in a tremendous variety of styles and colors.
 So when thinking of the Loire Valley, consider Loire Valley wine tours.

-Perhaps the best-known Loire Valley wine is Vouvray, the crisp, fruity white wine of the Touraine subregion (the region surrounding the town of Tours).
+• Perhaps the best-known Loire Valley wine is Vouvray, the crisp, fruity white wine of the Touraine subregion (the region surrounding the town of Tours).
 Vouvray is made from 100% Chenin Blanc grapes, as are many of the white wines of the Loire.
 It exists in a totally dry form, and also off-dry and sweet versions.
 Some of the production goes to making a sparkling wine that is vinified using the “Méthode Champenoise”, and the very best of these wines can compete quite nicely with good Champagnes.
-Another well-known Loire wine, this time from the Central subregion, is Sancerre.
-White Sancerre, made from 100% Sauvignon Blanc grapes, is, at its best, one of the most elegant white wines in France.
-A rosé and red also exist, and can be quite pleasant, easy-drinking wines at affordable prices.

-The Anjou subregion is best known for the inexpensive, off-dry Rosé d’Anjou, which is certainly not its best product.
-The most elegant and complex wines come from the appellations of Côteaux de Layon, Bonnezeaux and Quarts-de-Chaume for sweet dessert wines, and from Savennières for remarkably terroir-influenced dry white wines (all of these wines exhibit the very best that can be extracted from the Chenin Blanc grape, which is a native of the Loire Valley and is found nearly exclusively in that region in France).
+• The Anjou subregion is best known for the inexpensive, off-dry Rosé d’Anjou, which is certainly not its best product.
+The most elegant and complex wines come from the appellations of Côteaux de Layon, Bonnezeaux, and Quarts-de-Chaume for sweet dessert wines, and from Savennières for remarkably terroir-influenced dry white wines (all of these wines exhibit the very best that can be extracted from the Chenin Blanc grape, which is a native of the Loire Valley and is found nearly exclusively in that region in France).

-The Loire is an immense wine region, stretching from the center of France to the Atlantic coast at Nantes.
+• The Loire is an immense wine region, stretching from the center of France to the Atlantic coast at Nantes.
 The area around Nantes produces another famous wine, Muscadet, which is an excellent accompaniment to the fresh seafood of the coastal region.
-Muscadet has gotten a bad rap over the years, and one has to admit that alot of Muscadet is not very well made, but the best producers who work “sur lies” (aging on the lees) produce interesting wines that offer a good value.
+Muscadet has gotten a bad rap over the years, and one has to admit that a lot of Muscadet is not very well made, but the best producers who work “sur lies” (aging on the lees) produce interesting wines that offer a good value.

 Sign up for our eNewsletter and get our FREE wine tasting guide.